-In Enviro-Bear 2010, you play as a bear, driving a car, with only five minutes left until winter arrives.
+In Enviro-Bear 2010, the protagonist is a bear, driving a car, with only five minutes left until winter arrives.
 The goal is to eat fish and fatten up in that time, then drive to the nearest cave to hibernate.
-Being a bear, your mastery of a motor vehicle is lacking, so the player can only use one paw to control everything.
+Being a bear, any mastery of a motor vehicle is lacking, so the player can only use one paw to control everything.
 This includes steering, acceleration, eating fish that fall into the car, throwing objects out of the sunroof, and fending off angry badgers, among other things.
 Once enough fish have been consumed and the bear is sufficiently fat, the player can drive to the nearest cave to hibernate.

 The player must also be careful not to run into trees, boulders, or other bears driving cars.